-I love food, it’s no secret.
-Spain, and in particular Barcelona, is one of my favorite places to eat.
-This is due in large part to the availability of tapas.
+Spain, and in particular Barcelona (which is actually in Catalonia, a region of Spain), is one of my favorite places to eat.
+This is due in large part to the availability of Spanish tapas.
 I just love the concept of these small plates of Spanish food, which allow me not only to snack throughout the day, but also to try many different dishes in one sitting.

+So, what are tapas?
 The concept of tapas has evolved over the years.
 It once was the case that a tapa came free with a drink.
 It was small morsel of food placed on a drink coaster, which was then placed on top of the drink, to keep the flies out.
 Oh how times have changed.
-Although there are still areas of Spain where tapas are complimentary with the purchase of a drink this is much harder to find when it comes to tapas in Barcelona.
-The same is true for tapas in Madrid too.
+Although there are still areas of Spain where tapas are complimentary with the purchase of a drink this is much harder to find when it comes to Barcelona tapas bars.
+The same is true for tapas in Madrid.
 And, from simple morsels of food to complex tapas, it is now possible to find elaborate tapas bars, with truffles and other luxury ingredients to fancy up the concept of tapas.

 This particular plate of potatas bravas were more thin and more crispy than the usual order, perhaps because they are from the fancy tapas bar Bodega 1900.